 From its likely origins in Celtic mythology, the legend of the holy grail has long evoked happiness, glory, and extreme satisfaction.
 Although the mythical object is still found in film and literature as the goal of a heroic knight’s quest, it has also become a symbol for the ultimate anything: the holy grail embodies the sublime nature of the things we covet most.

-Writing the article for Christie’s reignited our interest in the HGB—especially what it means for individuals within our own community.
 We reached out to some of our leading enthusiastic handbag aficionados and asked them these two questions:

 - What is the HGB in your collection today?